-Brighton & Hove’s Sustainability Action Plan received independent accreditation from Bioregional in April 2013, marking its debut as the first One Planet City.
+Brighton & Hove’s Sustainability Action Plan was endorsed by Bioregional in April 2013, marking its debut as the first One Planet City.
 As well as greening the city council’s own operations, it aims to enable 280,000 seaside citizens to live well within a fairer share of the earth’s resources.

 Working with Bioregional and other partners in the city, the overall goal is to boost the local economy, make Brighton & Hove more resistant to price hikes in energy, fuel and food, and foster a more equal and healthy city while protecting the environment and our one planet.

-The plan sets out how Brighton & Hove can meet all the targets under Bioregional’s ten One Planet Living principles, identifying achievable goals that are compatible with living within the natural resources our one planet can provide.
+The plan sets out how Brighton & Hove can meet all the targets under Bioregional’s ten One Planet Principles, identifying achievable goals that are compatible with living within the natural resources our one planet can provide.
 For each principle, it sets objectives for both the council and the entire city.
-Councillor Jason Kitcat, Leader of Brighton & Hove City Council says: “It’s a huge achievement for Brighton & Hove to be accredited as the world’s first One Planet City.”
+Councillor Jason Kitcat, Leader of Brighton & Hove City Council says: “It’s a huge achievement for Brighton & Hove to be recognised as the world’s first One Planet City.”

-The council also regularly publishes case studies detailing work going on around the city under the plan and the ten One Planet Living principles.
-In December 2014 Bioregional published an 18 month review of Brighton & Hove’s progress against the timetable and targets set out in the plan.
+The council has also published case studies detailing work going on around the city under the plan and the ten One Planet Principles.
+In December 2014, Bioregional published an 18 month review of Brighton & Hove’s progress against the timetable and targets set out in the plan.
 Please see the Annual Review section in the sidebar to view both the summary and full reports.